 GIS Analysis and Mapping for Informed Decisions

-GIS analysis means interpreting geographical data.
-GIS software is often paired with collected drone data to allow users to map and visualize it better.
+GIS analysis involves interpreting geographical data.
+GIS software is often paired with collected drone data to allow users to map and visualize an area better.
 Another common use for GIS is in the trail planning and design process, an industry Planet Zero Gravity specializes in.

 How Planet Zero Gravity Uses GIS Software